Serum globulin electrophoresis

 Toggle: English / Spanish

-This lab test measures the levels of proteins called globulins in the fluid (serum) part of a blood sample.
+The serum globulin electrophoresis test measures the levels of proteins called globulins in the fluid part of a blood sample.
+This fluid is called serum.

 How the Test is Performed